Buyer beware: foreign income in a corporation

 Taxation of Canadian dividends and capital gains in a corporation

-The corporate taxation of both Canadian dividends and capital gains is more attractive than foreign dividends and interest income.
-Dividends received from taxable Canadian corporations are also subject to a refundable tax, which is added to the RDTOH account.
+The corporate taxation of both Canadian eligible dividends and capital gains is more attractive than foreign dividends and interest income.
+Eligible dividends received from taxable Canadian corporations are also subject to a refundable tax, which is added to the eligible dividend tax on hand (ERDTOH) account.
 However, when such dividends are paid to the shareholder, they’re only taxed in the shareholder’s hands since the corporate tax is fully refundable.

 Capital gains are a more tax-efficient form of income as only half are taxable (taxable capital gain, which is taxed at the same tax rate as interest income).
 A portion of the tax is also refundable and added to the RDTOH account.

 The non-taxable half of the capital gain is added to the capital dividend account (CDA).
 No money is actually paid into the CDA.
-Like RDTOH, it’s also a notional account.
+Like NERDTOH and ERDTOH, it’s also a notional account.
 Corporations can elect to pay a capital dividend, up to the balance in the CDA, and the shareholder receives the dividend tax free.

-If we continue with our previous example, let’s compare the corporate taxation of interest and foreign dividend income to Canadian dividends and capital gains.
+Let’s continue with our previous example and use it to compare the corporate taxation of interest and foreign dividend income with Canadian eligible dividends and capital gains.

-As you can see, the shareholder receives more money after tax with both an eligible Canadian dividend ($6,066) and capital gain ($7,103) than with either interest or foreign dividend income.
+As you can see, after taxes, the shareholder stands to receive more money if he or she had received of eligible Canadian dividends ($6,066) and or realized capital gains ($7,103) than if he or she had received interest or foreign dividend income.
 As a result, corporate class mutual funds can provide investors with foreign equity exposure while receiving only the most tax-efficient income sources.

 Be tax efficient with corporate class mutual funds

 With investment income in a corporation being taxed at high, flat tax rates, tax efficiency is critical.
-Thanks to the non-resident withholding tax, foreign dividends are subject to the highest tax rates, even higher than interest income.
-But that doesn’t mean foreign investments should be avoided.
-When corporate investors want globally diversified portfolios that are tax efficient, corporate class mutual funds can be a good solution.
-Since they can only distribute Canadian dividends and capital gains, the most tax-efficient sources of income, corporate investors can have the asset allocation they want with the tax benefits they like.
+Thanks to the non-resident withholding tax, foreign dividends are subject to the highest tax rates―even higher than interest income.
+However, that doesn’t mean foreign investments should be avoided.
+Corporate investors seeking globally diversified portfolios that are tax efficient can consider investing in corporate class mutual funds.
+Since they can only distribute Canadian eligible dividends and capital gains, the most tax-efficient sources of income, corporate investors can have the asset allocation they want with the tax benefits they like.

 1 The Ontario corporate tax rate on the taxable amount of interest, foreign income, and capital gains is 50.17%.
 The corporate tax rate on eligible Canadian dividends is 38.33%.
 2 The refundable tax rate on interest and capital gains is 30.67% (Part I tax).
 The refundable tax rate on foreign income is 18.77%.
 The refundable tax rate on eligible Canadian dividends is 38.33% (Part IV tax).
 3 The shareholder’s personal tax rate on actual ineligible dividends received is 47.74%.
 The shareholder’s personal tax rate on actual eligible dividends received is 39.34%.
 These are the top tax rates for an Ontario resident receiving such dividends.